Nervosys/Botnix/pkgs/development/libraries/qt-5/README.md

 1. Copy the subdirectory from the previous major version to `$major`.
 2. Change the version number in `$major/fetch.sh`.
 3. Run `./maintainers/scripts/fetch-kde-qt.sh pkgs/development/libraries/qt-5/$major`
-   from the top of the Nixpkgs tree.
+   from the top of the Botpkgs tree.
 4. Add a top-level attribute in `pkgs/top-level/all-packages.nix` for the new major version.
 5. Change the `qt5` top-level attribute to point to the new major version.
-6. If the previous major version is _not_ a long-term support release, remove it from Nixpkgs.
+6. If the previous major version is _not_ a long-term support release, remove it from Botpkgs.

 See below if it is necessary to update any patches.

 ## Patches

-Nixpkgs maintains several patches for Qt which cannot be submitted upstream.
+Botpkgs maintains several patches for Qt which cannot be submitted upstream.
 To facilitate maintenance, a fork of the upstream repository is created for each patched module:

 - [qtbase](https://github.com/ttuegel/qtbase)